picfouine/mbus-esphome/README.md

 ## Structure of this repository

 This repository is a PlatformIO project to allow unit testing of part of the code.
 Normally a PlatformIO project can be built and it will result in a binary.
 This is NOT the intention of this project!

+I highly recommend the PlatformIO extension for VSCode to run unit tests.

 Below follows the structure of this repository: